Afindi Yati Tuah: Kasuka

 Afindi next returned to his first club Kasuka FC, reformed and newly promoted into the 2016 Brunei Super League.
 On the third matchday against Indera SC on 27 March, Afindi was involved in an altercation which resulted in a red card for Hardi Bujang and sparked scenes of unrest from both sides that forced the match to be abandoned.
 The two teams were fined and suspended for this but after a lengthy appeal that shortened the league to a single round of matches, the suspensions were rescinded.
 Afindi scored his first goal for Kasuka in a 2–0 victory against MS PDB on 21 August from the penalty spot.

-In the 2017-18 season, Afindi contributed three goals to help Kasuka reach a commendable fourth place finish.
+In the 2017-18 season, Afindi contributed three goals to help Kasuka reach a commendable fourth-place finish.
 Towards their best ever season of 2018-19 when they finished as runners-up, Kasuka added talented young Brunei youth internationals to their ranks including striker Hanif Aiman Adanan who eventually became the league's top scorer.
 This reduced Afindi's role into a bit-part player, finding the back of the net only once against Lun Bawang FC in a 5–0 victory on 24 February 2019.
 He also converted a penalty in a 2–0 win against Wijaya FC in the FA Cup the next month.

 Later career

 Afindi switched clubs to Wijaya FC for the 2020 season, and stayed with them in 2021 after the league was cancelled.
 The 2021 season lasted a little longer before the COVID-19 pandemic rendered the league incomplete for a second time.
-He is currently in the books of Kota Ranger FC since the 2022 season.
+He then played for Kota Ranger FC from 2022 to 2023.